oneaudit/nuclei-dast-templates/README.md

 ## Developer Notes ✍️

-Most of the templates displayed in the [nuclei-ng](https://github.com/oneaudit/nuclei-ng) README are private.
+Most of the templates displayed in the [nuclei-ng](https://github.com/oneaudit/nuclei-ng) README are **private** and I won't share them 😔.
 Users have to create their own templates, although some kind individuals may choose to share theirs.

 **Fake Fuzzing Logic**